mzattera/v4j/README.md

 The outcomes of my experiments are tracked on the [project pages](https://mzattera.github.io/v4j/).

-The folder `eclipse` contains an [Eclipse](https://www.eclipse.org/ide/) workspace.
-The (Maven) project `io.github.mzattera.v4j` holds the actual code for the Java library.
+- The folder `eclipse` contains an [Eclipse](https://www.eclipse.org/ide/) workspace.

+  - The (Maven) project `io.github.mzattera.v4j` holds the actual code for the Java library.
 The library content is described below.

-The (Maven) project `io.github.mzattera.v4j-apps` contains classes I created to experiment with the
-Voynich manuscript; here you can find examples about how to use the library.
+  - The (Maven) project `io.github.mzattera.v4j-apps` contains classes I created to experiment with the Voynich manuscript; here you can find examples about how to use the library.

+  - The project `io.github.mzattera.v4j.cmc` is a [Xtext](https://www.eclipse.org/Xtext/) creating when writing [Note 006](https://mzattera.github.io/v4j/006/).
+Please notice you will need to install Xtext inside Eclipse in order for this project to work.

-The folder `KNIME` contains several sub-folders, each corresponding to a different [KNIME](https://www.knime.com/) project.
+- The folder `KNIME` contains several sub-folders, each corresponding to a different [KNIME](https://www.knime.com/) project.

 **_Note:_** Plase check the [project pages](https://mzattera.github.io/v4j/) for some terminology that is relevant here.